 Located in the northern region of Italy, the area is known for its deep mountain valleys, dense forests, and gorgeous lakes.

 And finally, did you know that the Alps are one of the most visited tourist destinations in Europe?
-Around 120 million tourists visit the Alps every year, all year around.
+Around 120 million visitors come the Alps every year, all year around making it one of the country’s top tourist attractions.